 The picture shows an MRI scan of the lumbar spine with ‘normal discs’.
-It appears ‘white’ in color as indicated in the picture.
-These discs are the ‘soft cushions’ between the bones of the lumbar spine and in young people these discs contains a lot of water.
+Normal disc appears ‘white’ in color as indicated in the picture.
+These discs are the ‘soft cushions’ between the bones of the lumbar spine and in young people and these discs contains a lot of water.

-The water allows the discs to act like a sponge to absorb the pressure on the spine during activities of our daily living.
-The discs spring back into their normal shape very quickly due to the high water content.
+The water in the disc allows the discs to act like a sponge to absorb the pressure on the spine during activities of our daily living.
+The discs spring back into their normal shape like a kitchen sponge very quickly due to the high water content.
 The softness of the disc prevents wear and tear and problems like ‘disc rupture’ or ‘disc prolapse’.

 What does a ‘Black Disc’ on an MRI mean?

 The picture above shows an MRI scan of the lumbar spine with ‘Black discs’.
 It appears black in color as indicated in the picture.
 As you know the discs are the ‘soft cushions’ between the bones of the lumbar spine and as age advances, the discs lose their water content gradually.
 Therefore the disc becomes like a ‘rubber’ and loses its softness like a sponge.
 This reduces the ability of the ‘black discs’ to absorb the pressure on the spine during activities of our daily living.
 They are not able to discs spring back into their normal shape very quickly due to the low water content.
 It breaks off under the pressure and leads to problems like ‘disc rupture’ or ‘disc prolapse‘.

 Are all ‘black discs’ bad for my back?